FRTX045/micro-timer/README.md

-# Execution Time Measurement Utility
+# micro-timer: A C++ Utility for Microsecond-Precision Execution Time Measurement

 This repository contains a C++ utility function that measures the execution time of any callable (function, lambda, functor, etc.) with microsecond precision.